Wednesday, October 29, 2025

 One of the highlights of the book is when campaign adviser David Plouffe tells her too late in the game for her to re-adjust her strategy the thing she needed to hear from a strategist on her side much sooner: “People don't like Joe Biden”.
 But the campaign was already lost by then and it was too late to pivot from its focus on peeling wishy washy Republicans from Trump’s side to add to what she assumed was Biden’s solid support.
 More malpractice.
 Low point of the book: she talks about her appearance on the View, which she says was marred by an answer to a Whoopi question to the effect of She would have done nothing differently from Joe Biden if she had been president.
 She was not prepared for the question she said and she gave a perfunctory answer.
 But that’s not the low point.
 The low point is that she was prepared to say that she would have had a Republican in her cabinet.
 (In keeping with what she thought her strategy was supposed to be.)
 Because she blew Whoopi’s question, she actually made a point of slipping her prepared Republican in the cabinet remark into a reply to someone else’s question.
 She apparently did not ever see that if “People hate Joe Biden” it’s not because he didn’t coddle enough Republican genitals.

-I’ve probably left important stuff out but the thumbnail is, as an adult who has seen a lot of elections and politicians and as an American in October 2025 who can tell the difference between a fascist creep and a smart enough if rather typical post-Obama democrat, I feel satisfied that I was not deluded that regardless of what Joe Biden was forcing her to say at the time, she would have been a break from the stank-ass America of both Donald Trump and Joe Biden.
-Not a savior of anything but America from more of the same old old man stank-ass.
+I’ve probably left important stuff out but the thumbnail is, as an adult who has seen a lot of elections and politicians and as an American in October 2025 who can tell the difference between a fascist creep and a smart enough if rather typical post-Obama democrat, I feel satisfied that I was not deluded that regardless of what Joe Biden was forcing her to say at the time, she would have been a break from the stench of the America of both Donald Trump and Joe Biden.
+Not a savior of anything but America from more of the same old old man stink.

 ~~~~~